 Staff at IIS have combined over 60 years of privacy regulatory, management and consulting experience, the largest in the Asia/Pacific region.

-Malcolm, Robin, Christine, Natasha and Annelies first met at the then Australian Office of the Federal Privacy Commissioner where they worked for a number of years.
+Malcolm, Robin, Christine and Natasha first met at the then Australian Office of the Federal Privacy Commissioner where they worked for a number of years.

 MALCOLM CROMPTON AM

-Malcolm Crompton is Managing Director of Information Integrity Solutions Pty Ltd (IIS), a global consultancy based in Asia Pacific, specialising in data protection and privacy strategies.
+Malcolm Crompton is the Founder, Lead Privacy Advisor and former Managing Director of Information Integrity Solutions Pty Ltd (IIS), a global consultancy based in Asia Pacific, specialising in data protection and privacy strategies.
 IIS assists companies increase business value and customer trust and governments meet the high standards expected of them in the handling of personal information.

 As Australia's Privacy Commissioner from 1999 to 2004, Malcolm led the implementation of the nation's private sector privacy law.
 He hosted the 25th International Conference of Data Protection and Privacy Commissioners in Sydney in 2003.

-Malcolm is a Director of the International Association of Privacy Professionals Australia New Zealand (iappANZ), an affiliate of the International Association of Privacy Professionals (IAPP).
-He was founding President of iappANZ in 2008, a Director of IAPP from 2007 to 2011 and is an IAPP Certified Information Privacy Professional.
+Malcolm was the founding President of of the International Association of Privacy Professionals Australia New Zealand (iappANZ), an affiliate of the International Association of Privacy Professionals (IAPP).
+He served as a Director of iappANZ until 2016.
+He was a Director of IAPP from 2007 to 2011 and is an IAPP Certified Information Privacy Professional.

 Through IIS, Malcolm has advised a wide range of industry sectors.
 He has also consulted to the Asia-Pacific Economic Cooperation forum (APEC) regularly on implementation of the APEC privacy framework and to the Organisation for Economic Cooperation and Development (OECD).

-Malcolm is also a Director of Bellberry Limited, a private not-for-profit company which provides privacy and health ethics advisory services and is a Fellow of the Australian Institute of Company Directors.
+Malcolm is a Director of Bellberry Limited, a private not-for-profit company which provides privacy and health ethics advisory services.
 He is Chair of PRAXIS Australia Ltd, also a private not-for-profit company, established to promote the conduct of ethical research involving human participants.
+Malcolm is a member of the NSW Data Analytics Centre Advisory Board.
+He is also a Fellow of the Australian Institute of Company Directors.

 Between 1996 and 1999, Malcolm was Manager of Government Affairs for AMP Ltd. In the previous 20 years, Malcolm held senior executive positions in the Federal Department of Finance, served as both a superannuation scheme trustee and scheme founder and worked in the Transport and Health portfolios.
 Malcolm has degrees in Chemistry and Economics.